certified84/Notes/README.md

 # Notes 📙
-A Simple Note Taking App 📱 built to demonstrate the use of modern android architecture component with MVVM Architecture 🏗. *Made with love ❤️ by [Sammie_kt](https://github.com/certified84)*
+A simple note-taking 📝 Android application built to describe the use of Modern Android development tools. 🏗. *Made with love ❤️ by [Sammie_kt](https://github.com/certified84)*

 <br />